The OG Waist-Massaging Trick

 Fascia is critical because it actually helps to create the shape of our bodies.
 Fascia is like a very thin wetsuit just under the skin that wraps around individual muscle and keeps everything in place.
 It’s that thin, white, stringy layer you see on a chicken breast when you’re cooking.

 When it’s healthy, fascia is like clear saran wrap.
 But injuries, stress, bad posture, emotional behavioral patterns, and poor body maintenance can cause fascia to get tight, dense, short, and plasticized.
-This further restricts movement, and the alignment and efficiency of the body can be compromised, trapping toxins in the fascia and leading to thicker “pockets” throughout the body—such as those that often form around the waist.

 Is it possible to create a waistline if you’ve never had one before?